chenc118/1XA3/Assign1/Readme.md

 4. Prints out the total # of lines of haskell code denoted by .hs files
 5. Puts Haskell errors into error.log

-#### Project Analyze Docs
+#### Requirements fulfilled
-1. Just run the pull command, things will become too much of a mess if I do something more complicated
+1. Uses `git status` and `git fetch` to determine whether branch is up to date
-2. Run git diff to get the uncommitted changes, outputs printed into changes.log w/ lines numbered and all that as they appear in the code source, also clean up some things
+2. Run `git diff` to get the uncommitted changes, outputs printed into changes.log w/ lines numbered and all that as they appear in the code source, also clean up some things
 3. Gets todo with # and // in front
 4. Haskell stuff
 5. See features for all the "features" included, apparently the OP people are doing 5+